 Each case is unique, and we start with the least invasive periodontal therapy, monitor treatment, and move on to the next phase if there’s advanced periodontal disease.
 The worst cases of periodontal disease cause irreversible damage to the gums, roots, and teeth.
 In these cases, once the gum heals, a dental implant can replace the lost tooth.

 - What does periodontal treatment involve?

 Periodontal treatment helps to restore the health of your gums and, in turn, your teeth.
 Early detection of gum disease and a periodontal therapy plan are crucial to treating periodontitis and preventing tooth loss.

-Each case of gum disease varies on the patient, but we typically begin with the least invasive and most cost-effective procedure.
+Each case of gum disease varies with each patient, but we typically begin with the least invasive and most cost-effective procedure.
 The first phase is scaling and root planing, where we do a deep cleaning of the affected tooth above and below the gumline.
 Targeted medication may be prescribed if necessary.